CBICA/GBMSurvival_2023/README.md

-This repository includes the source codes to evaluate the survival model described in our paper "Novel ML-based Prognostic Subgrouping of Glioblastoma: A Multi-center Study", submitted to Nature Medicine.
+This repository includes the source codes to evaluate the survival model described in our paper "Novel ML-based Prognostic Subgrouping of Glioblastoma: A Multi-center Study", submitted to Nature Medicine, NMED-A124673.

 ### Code description

-- src/run_GBMsurvival_predict.sh: Main bash code to extract features from images and apply the pretrained model.
-Inputs are patient age, preprocessed MRI images (t1,t1gd,t2,t2-flair), and tumor segmentation mask.

 - src/FeatEx.m : function to extract features

 - src/GBMSurvival_predict.m : matlab fuction to run predictions

+- src/run_GBMsurvival_predict.sh: Bash wrapper to extract features from images, apply the pretrained model, and output a report.
+Inputs are patient age, preprocessed MRI images (t1,t1gd,t2,t2-flair), and tumor segmentation mask.

 - src/data: model and atlases
+  - Atlas_Sur_NatMed.nii.gz: The 4th 3D channel includes the Overall Survival Map (OSM) atlas described in the manuscript.
+  - jakob_stripped_with_cere_lps_256256128.nii.gz: common atlas where all images are deformed to
+  - templateallregions.nii.gz: segmentation labels of the common atlas
 - src/libs: matlab libraries

 ### Software requirements